Changes to Power Rates

 What does this mean for my bill?

-1. The Base Charge is a set charge for the cost of delivering electricity and maintain electricity service.
-There is no change to the Base Charge in 2025.
-It remains at $19.17 per month or $38.83 for bi-monthly billing.
+1. The Base Charge is a set charge for the cost of delivering electricity and maintaining electricity service.
+As of May 1, 2026, the Base Charge will go from $19.17/ month to $20.08/ month.

 A mother holding a child